AuroraXue/ManhattanHospital/README.md

 	+ Vanessa Huang
 	+ Boya Zhao

-+ **Project summary**: Pay attention to patient safety measure for the hospital quality, based on HAI(Hospital Associated Infection), mortality estimate and main complications.
-Provide
++ **Project summary**:Pay attention to patient safety measure for the hospital quality, based on HAI (Hospital Associated Infection), mortality estimate and main complications.
+Provide information, like rank and value plot about the predict mortality in last 30 days.
+Besides, give the radar plot about main complication may happen in the hospital.
+And make recommendation about the hospital based on customer's concern.
+Also, this app provides the visual bar plot about the history data of HAI to help customers to better decide which hospital to go.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.